9 Most Common Causes of Car Accidents

 Risk-reduction tips

-• Match freeway speed in the ramp, then merge with space.
+- Match freeway speed in the ramp, then merge into the space.

 You cannot stop in time if the car ahead brakes hard.
-Tailgating also triggers road rage and panic swerves.
+Tailgating also triggers road rage and panicked swerves.

 “Followed too closely” was the number one driver factor in all Utah crashes in 2023.
 Likewise, Utah law requires a reasonable and prudent following distance based on speed and traffic.